Basement-Renovator/basement-renovator/README.md

 ### Downloads

-There are some older packaged downloads on the [releases tab](https://github.com/Tempus/Basement-Renovator/releases), but these are **out of date**.
-Please run Basement Renovator from source as described below.
+There are packaged downloads on the [releases tab](https://github.com/Tempus/Basement-Renovator/releases), but these releases are infrequent.
+Please run Basement Renovator from source as described below if possible.

 ### Running from Source